FRCC and related tools Questionnaire

 The LF National Biophysical Settings Model Descriptions (called "Vegetation Dynamics Model Descriptions" on landfire.gov) define the vegetation, geography, biophysical characteristics, succession stages, disturbance regimes, and assumptions for each BpS and are designed to accompany the quantitative state and transition models.

-Using the LF Biophysical Settings Model Descriptions - Examines the major elements of the model descriptions and explains how they can be used.
+Using the LF Biophysical Settings Model Descriptions PDF - Examines the major elements of the model descriptions and explains how they can be used.

 FRCC Guidebook BpS Descriptions